 In order to determine whether the EIC Horizon Accelerator programme is for you, you need a crystal clear definition of innovation.

 This is not only necessary if you deliberate whether to apply or not under the guidelines.
 Having a clear understanding of definition and mapping your start-up against it will make you clearly understand whether and where the added value of your undertaking lies.
-This value may have nothing to do with innovation at all and rest in some other project, product or service virtues.
+This value may lie in some virtues of your project, product or service other than innovation.

 To manage your start-up project in a systematic and value-additive way, you have to have a clearly understood and shared amongst team definition of innovation.
 Without this, it’s impossible to know how much “real” innovation is going on and whether it’s paying off.